alexdrone/S.swift/README.md

 <p align="center">
 ![GitHub Logo](Doc/screen_2.jpg)

-- Now you can create your `.yaml` stylesheet.
+- Now you can create your `.yml` stylesheet.
 Make sure it is placed inside your project source root (`$SRCROOT`)

 <p align="center">
 ![GitHub Logo](Doc/screen_3.jpg)

-- The first time you build your target (with `cmd + B`) you need to drag the generated file inside the project.
-The generated swift file sits next to your stylesheet so, simply right click on your yaml stylesheet and select **Show in Finder** and drag the  `*.generated.swift` file inside your project
+- The first time you build your target (with `cmd + B`) drag the generated file inside the project.
+The generated swift file sits next to your stylesheet so, simply right click on your yaml stylesheet, select **Show in Finder** and drag the  `*.generated.swift` file inside your project

 <p align="center">